lamps-wg/cms-ml-dsa/draft-ietf-lamps-cms-ml-dsa.md

 For each of the ML-DSA parameter sets, an algorithm identifier OID has been specified.

 {{FIPS204}} also specifies a pre-hashed variant of ML-DSA, called HashML-DSA.
-Use of HashML-DSA in CMS is not specified in this document.
+Use of HashML-DSA in the CMS is not specified in this document.

 ## Conventions and Definitions